Virginia Tech® home

 Global Education Scholarships

-Applicants do not need to have been accepted to RSAP to apply for Global Education Scholarships.
-Students who apply to the December 6 cycle will need to commit to participate in RSAP before they receive scholarship notifications.
+Applicants do not need to have been accepted to Pathways to the Steger Center to apply for Global Education Scholarships.

 Fund for Education Abroad